IBM/maximo-labs/MkDocs/apm_8.9/docs/index.md

 - Use the Matrix to evaluate a group of assets using your custom asset score.
 - Add assets with needs attention condition that are critical to an investment project.
 - Compare and choose the best investment strategies using stay within budget, reduce risk or maintain risk.
+- See the impact of custom scores in the future.

 Before getting started ensure you have completed the prerequisites: [Prerequisites](prereqs.md)